Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 7 HP
 Damage: x3
 Effect: You may only use this Attack after hitting with 3 other unique Melee or Short ranged Attacks of at least Tier 1.
 Using an Ability that does not meet these requirements or missing your target resets the counter.
-This excludes Abilities that have no effect other than changing your position (such as [Move](#move), [Run](#run), and [Sprint](#sprint)).
+This excludes Abilities that have no effect other than changing your position (such as [Basic Move](#basic-move), [Run](#run), and [Sprint](#sprint)).
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 9 HP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: A powerful move used at the end of a string of attacks.
 The particular details of this Ability are very open ended and should be decided for each character separately.